 For leaders, one of the key concerns of remote working is whether productivity will suffer.

 Many remote workers report distractions at home, and the line between work and personal lives can become more blurred.

 One of the ways some companies approach this challenge is to ensure distractions at home are reduced.
 Remote workers may be required to have a dedicated office space at home, or are asked that they have childcare in place even when working from home.

 Understanding how productive your team is when they work from home can be hard.
 You can't directly monitor them because they're not sharing the same space as you.
 However, it's still possible to ensure workers are productive when they're working remotely.

-Managers can monitor whether members of their team are engaged in their work and displaying behaviors to show that they are productive.
+Managers can monitor whether members of their team are engaged in their work and displaying behaviours to show that they are productive.

 Communication and collaboration can be another critical challenge for remote managers and their teams.

 Without being able to meet face-to-face, it's essential to find other communication methods that work for your team.
 Fortunately, modern technology offers a range of tools that facilitate remote communication between team members.
-As a manager, it is essential that you encourage communication in your team and ensure everyone is working well together.
+As a manager, you must encourage communication in your team and ensure everyone is working well together.